asu-trans-ai-lab/utdf2gmns/Readme.md

 **If input folder have UTDF.csv only, outputs are:**

-* A dictionary store utdf data with keys: Networks, Node, Links, Timeplans, Lanes, and utdf_intersection_geo
+* A dictionary store utdf data with keys: Networks, Node, Links, Timeplans, Lanes, and utdf_intersection
 * A file named utdf2gmns.pickle to store dictionary object.

 **If input folder have extra node.csv and movement.csv, outputs are:**

-* Two files named movement_utdf.csv and intersection_utdf.csv
+* Two files named:  movement_utdf.csv and utdf_intersection.csv
-* A file named utdf2gmns.pickle to store dictionary object.

 ## **Package dependencies**: